bercikovalik/ScholarshipCalc/README.md

 ## Key Features
 -__Dynamic Grouping and Redistribution:__ Automatically identifies small groups and redistributes students into adjacent groups while ensuring no loss of student data.

--__Distribution of Allocated Amount:__ Includes a function that distributes the given scholarship fund among students based on their calculated scores (KÖDI).
+-__Distribution of Allocated Amount:__ Includes an adjustable Sigmoid function that distributes the given scholarship fund among students based on their calculated scores (KÖDI).
 This ensures a fair distribution aligned with the adjusted scholarship index.

 -__Interactive Streamlit GUI:__ A user-friendly interface built with Streamlit allows users to visualize data through graphs, review the grouped students, and adjust parameters such as distribution amounts and group thresholds.
 This provides a flexible way to fine-tune the scholarship calculation and see real-time results.